Anthony Bardaro Advisor Headshot image

 That's a testament to his intellectual curiosity and liberal arts training: Anthony graduated from the Belmont Hill School, subsequently earning a B.A. in Economics and a Minor in English from Hamilton College in Clinton, NY.

-Anthony currently lives in Milton, Massachusetts with his wife, Chantel, and their two daughters.
-He's an avid nonfiction reader, as well as a decorated squash player on the local, state, and national stage.
-He also enjoys mountain biking, skiing, and hiking.
+Anthony currently lives in Milton, Massachusetts with his wife, Chantel, and their three children.
+He's an avid nonfiction reader, as well as a decorated squash player on the local, state and national stage.
+He also enjoys mountain biking, skiing and hiking.

 Insights